deepset-ai/haystack/docs/_src/api/api/document_store.md

 def update_document_meta(id: str, meta: Dict[str, str], namespace: str = None, index: str = None)
 ```

-Update the metadata dictionary of a document by specifying its string id.
+Update the metadata dictionary of a document by specifying its string ID.

 **Arguments**:

-- `id`: ID of document to update.
+- `id`: ID of the Document to update.
 - `meta`: Dictionary of new metadata.
 - `namespace`: Optional namespace to update documents from.
 If not specified, defaults to the embedding
 namespace (vectors) if it exists, otherwise the document namespace (no-vectors).
-- `index`: Optional index name for where to update documents from.
+- `index`: Optional index name to update documents from.

 <a id="pinecone.PineconeDocumentStore.delete_documents"></a>